medizininformatik-initiative/Projectathon7-VHF-DataExtraction/README.md

 Once the server is available (this can take a couple of seconds) and you get a response from the Patient URL above you can load your testdata.

-To load your testdata execute `upload-testdata.sh`, which will upload all the testdate fromt the `testdata` folder to your FHIR server.
+To load your testdata execute `upload-testdata.sh`, which will upload all the testdata fromt the `testdata` folder to your FHIR server.

 Once the script is finished access <http://localhost:8081/fhir/Patient> again to see if your resources have been loaded.